Funding

 Planned future expenditure

-- A week long (heavily subsidised) residential trip for pupils in KS2/3 in order for pupils to develop self-confidence, experience the amazing and memorable as well as develop independence and physical skills.
+Continue to fund a week long (heavily subsidized) expedition as part of the DofE award in order for learners to develop self-confidence, experience the amazing and memorable as well as develop independence and physical skills.

-- The development of an After School offer to enhance the extracurricular activities available to all learners.
-(Heavily subsidised for all pupil premium learners).
+- To further develop the after school club offer to enhance the extracurricular activities available to all learners.
+(Heavily subsidized for all pupil premium learners)